|HMRC Reference:Notice 204A (October 2012)||View Change History|

 Where the problem is with the system and cannot be resolved, they will issue you with a manual closure request form.
 This must be completed and returned to the TRC team without delay, as the movement will remain open on EMCS until the required information is received.
 Movements remaining open on EMCS may result in the TRC team being unable to provide you with further TCAs.
 In addition, you may experience problems with your suppliers, as they may be required to pay the duty in their country by their Member State's authorities.

 On receipt of a fully completed form, we will forward it on to the authorities in the Member State of dispatch for them to close the movement on EMCS.
-For manual closures carried out after 15 October 2012 you and the consignor should receive a message through EMCS confirming that the movement has been manually closed.
+You and the consignor should receive a message through EMCS confirming that the movement has been manually closed.

 If goods arrive with a Fallback Accompanying Document instead of an ARC see section 8.5.